Health & Safety Policy — Gardeners Wanstead

 Staff competency is essential.
 New employees receive a formal induction covering company policy, emergency procedures and reporting.
 Ongoing training covers equipment operation (mowers, chainsaws, strimmers), pesticide use (where applicable), manual handling and first aid.
 Supervisors monitor performance and provide refresher training.
 Records of qualifications, licence checks and training history are retained to ensure that our Wanstead gardening services personnel are competent to perform assigned tasks safely.

-Technician inspecting gardening equipment Equipment and maintenance: all tools and machinery are subject to routine inspection and maintenance.
+A young woman with long, light brown hair wearing a wide-brimmed, white perforated sun hat and pink gardening gloves is kneeling in a lush garden.
+She is holding a small gardening trowel in her right hand and has a cheerful expression as she looks towards the camera.
+The garden features a well-maintained lawn with dense, green grass in the foreground, and vibrant, blooming pink and red roses along with other flowering plants in the background.
+The scene is illuminated by natural daylight, suggesting a bright, clear day.
+The overall setting appears to be a landscaped outdoor space suitable for gardening services, with a mix of flower beds, shrubbery, and paved or gravel pathways visible behind her, indicative of a typical residential garden in Wanstead or nearby areas.
+Equipment and maintenance: all tools and machinery are subject to routine inspection and maintenance.
 Only suitably maintained and inspected equipment is used on site.
 Portable appliance testing and routine servicing of petrol-driven equipment reduce mechanical failures.
 Faulty tools are taken out of service immediately and reported.
 Safety guards, kill switches and other protective devices are never bypassed.
 The company enforces correct transportation, storage and refuelling practices to reduce fuel spills and fire risks during fieldwork.

 Personal protective equipment (PPE) is provided where risks cannot be adequately controlled by other means.
 Typical items include cut-resistant gloves, safety boots, eye protection, hearing protection and hi-vis clothing.
 PPE selection follows the risk assessment.
 Staff are required to use PPE correctly and report any defects.
 The organisation ensures PPE is available, maintained and replaced as required to support safe delivery of local gardeners in Wanstead services.